What File Types Can Direct Mail Equipment Use?

 Domestic Mail Manual

 The USPS maintains the Domestic Mail Manual to help customers and postal service providers understand the rules governing the delivery of mail and the services they offer.
-The manual explains how to prepare and package letters, package items, and other mail, as well as describe the different types of mail.
+The manual explains how to prepare and package letters, package items, and other mail, as well as describes the different types of mail.
 The guidelines in this manual also help customers determine if their mailings are eligible for the appropriate postal service rates.
 Here are some common file types for the Domestic Mail Manual.

 Delivery Point Validation